Take the high road or the low road, but if you're visiting Britain, make sure you get to Scotland.

 The North of Britain has its own identity.
 Dialect and DNA, history and culture: Scotland is a land apart.

-Blessed with an abundance of wild natural beauty, with distinctive folkways that tug at the heart, and heroic history, it is easy indeed to fall in love with the country of heather and bagpipes.
+Blessed with an abundance of wild natural beauty, distinctive folkways that tug at the heart, and heroic history, it is easy indeed to fall in love with the country of heather and bagpipes.

-Here is our list of great visits where the essential Scotland can be found.
+Here is our list of great visits where essential Scotland can be found.
 Put several visits together for an adventurous itinerary.
 There’ll be plenty of tartan and whiskey along the way.

 The Royal Mile, Edinburgh